 Planning to start a business?
 You’re probably wondering just how much money you’re going to need to get it off the ground.
 The simple answer is — well, it’s not simple.
 You can, however, get an estimate of what you’ll need.
 Here’s how.

-I get asked more than ten times a day how much capital a person needs for a new start-up venture.
+I get asked more than 10 times a day how much capital a person needs for a new start-up venture.
 This is a very hard question to answer as it depends on many, many things including:

 - Will you rent/lease or purchase space?

-- What industry the start-up will participate in?
+- What industry will the start-up participate in?

-- How much marketing will be required or how much consumers will need to be educated on the product/service and its benefits?
+- How much marketing will be required, or how much will consumers need to be educated on the product/service and its benefits?

-- Where the economy is going?
+- Where is the economy going?

-- Etc, etc, etc.
+- Etc., etc., etc.

 What I tell future business owners is this:

-RELATED: Business Startup Cost Calculator
+RELATED: Business Start-up Cost Calculator

 Additionally, new business owners can try to research public information regarding other companies in their industry.
 While these public companies may be much, much larger than the new start-up, the public companies’ financial statements can be common sized (each item taken as a percentage of sales or assets).
-Then, these percentages can be used to estimate costs items by apply those percentages against your sales estimates.
+Then, these percentages can be used to estimate costs by applying those percentages against your sales estimates.
 Moreover, these financials can also provide an insight into future growth rates or declines for both sales and expenses.

-However, once many of these costs are estimated, the business owner can then approximate the amount of capital needed for the business over the long-term.
+However, once many of these costs are estimated, the business owner can then approximate the amount of capital needed for the business over the long term.
 This should also include a cushion (from 10% to 50%) for each item to account for unseen cost overruns — which always happens.
 At this point, the entrepreneur has two additional options that should be contemplated simultaneously.

 RELATED: How to Create a Break-Even Analysis

-If you estimate and budget that your marketing will require $X amount for the coming 12 months but after 6 months are over that amount — then other cost items must be reduced by the amount of the overage on marketing.
+If you estimate and budget that your marketing will require $X amount for the coming 12 months but after six months are over that amount — then other cost items must be reduced by the amount of the overage on marketing.
 These must be reduced by the order of need.
 Marketing is necessary.
-Spending $500 per month on morning coffee and doughnuts is not or travel can be reduced and replaced with teleconferencing or just simple phone calls.
+Spending $500 per month on morning coffee and doughnuts is not, or travel can be reduced and replaced with teleconferencing or just simple phone calls.

-Note: while managing costs is paramount to a successful business – so is managing revenue — ensuring that your receivables are closely matched to your payables.
+Note: While managing costs is paramount to a successful business, so is managing revenue — ensuring that your receivables are closely matched to your payables.

-Copyright 2009 – BusinessMoneyToday.com
+Copyright 2009, BusinessMoneyToday.com